David Deptula

-David A. Deptula is the dean of the Mitchell Institute for Aerospace Power Studies, and a senior scholar at the U.S. Air Force Academy's Institute for Future Conflict.
-He transitioned from the U.S. Air Force in 2010 at the rank of Lieutenant General after more than 34 years of service.
+David A. Deptula is the dean of the Mitchell Institute for Aerospace Studies, and a senior scholar at the U.S. Air Force Academy's Institute for Future Conflict.
+He transitioned from the U.S. Air Force in 2010 at the rank of lieutenant general after more than 34 years of service.
 Deptula was commissioned in 1974 as a distinguished graduate from The University of Virginia Air Force ROTC program, and remained to complete a master's degree in 1976.
 During his military career he took part in operations, planning, and joint warfighting at unit, major command, service headquarters and combatant command levels, and also served on two congressional commissions outlining America's future defense posture.
 He was a principal author of the original Air Force White Paper "Global Reach—Global Power".
 In the early 1990s he was instrumental in the formation and development of the concept later known as "effects-based operations", having successfully applied it in building the attack plans for the Operation Desert Storm air campaign.
 He has been cited as having "... fostered the most significant change in the conduct of aerial warfare since Billy Mitchell...Deptula’s framework influenced the successful air campaigns in Operations Allied Force, Iraqi Freedom, and Enduring Freedom.
 Today, joint targeting cells and Air Force doctrine reflect Deptula's theory of airpower and the changing nature of warfare."
 Deptula is one of 12 airmen singled out in Airpower Pioneers: From Billy Mitchell to Dave Deptula.
 He is also the subject of a more detailed review of his contributions to the development of airpower in America's Airman: David Deptula and the Airpower Moment.

+Early life and education

+Deptula attended Fairfax High School in Fairfax, Virginia, graduating in 1969.
+In 1974, he earned a Bachelor of Science degree in astronomy from the University of Virginia.
+In 1976 he earned a Master of Science degree in systems engineering from the University of Virginia.
+In 1978 he graduated from the USAF Squadron Officer School and in 1981 he graduated from the U.S. Air Force Fighter Weapons School.
+In 1983, he graduated from the Air Command and Staff College.
+In 1988 he graduated from the Armed Forces Staff College in Norfolk, Virginia.
+In 1994 he earned a Master of Science degree in national security strategy from the National War College at Fort Lesley J. McNair in Washington, D.C.